-Former First Lady Laura Bush is actively involved in issues of national and global concern, with a particular emphasis on education, health care, human rights, and the preservation of our nation’s heritage.
-A hiking and outdoors enthusiast, Mrs. Bush encourages Americans to spend time in and care for our national parks. ...
-Read More As honorary chair of the National Park Foundation, she visited more than 30 national parks and historic sites throughout the US and spotlighted the glories and needs of the parks.
-In 2006, Mrs. Bush announced President Bush’s designation of the largest single area dedicated to conservation in the history of the US, the Northwestern Hawaiian Islands Marine National Monument.
+One of the most beloved and admired American First Ladies, Laura Bush is actively involved in issues of national and global concern with a particular emphasis on education, health care, human rights and the preservation of our nation’s heritage.
+A hiking and outdoors enthusiast, Mrs. Bush inspires Americans to spend time in, and care for, our national parks.

-President and Mrs. Bush support native prairie restoration efforts and the education of Texans about the importance of conserving our state’s natural resources.
-The George W. Bush Presidential Center features a 15-acre native prairie landscape.
+As founder of Texan by Nature, Mrs. Bush is committed to native prairie restoration efforts and to teaching Texans the importance of conserving the state’s natural resources.
+The George W. Bush Presidential Center in Dallas, Texas features a 15-acre native prairie landscape, and the Bushes are currently working to restore the prairie at their ranch in Crawford, Texas.

 Tamara Trail is a landowner and conservation advocate.
 She graduated from Texas A&M University with a BS in Wildlife and Fisheries Sciences and an MS in Rangeland Ecology and Agriculture Economics.
 Tamara’s work experience ranges from endangered species issues and hands-on range management to program development and ...
 Read More non-profit management.
 She gained her appreciation for conservation education while working for the Texas AgriLife Extension Service in partnership with the Texas Parks and Wildlife Department.
 She then joined the staff of the Texas Wildlife Association and coordinated the development of its Conservation Legacy program.
 As a firm believer in the power of partnerships, she enjoys serving on Boards and conservation working groups across the state.
 Currently she serves on the Migratory Gamebird Advisory Committee, the advisory Board of Texas Bighorn Society, and is a Director of Texas Wildlife Association.
 She is actively involved in Texas quail management and education initiatives, programs that engage youth in the outdoors, and also serves on her local Chamber Board and as Secretary of the Old Jail Art Museum.
 She and her husband love sharing the outdoors with others and hope their three daughters will grow up with a similar love of the land and a passion for passing on our outdoor heritage.